gusztavvargadr/workstations/README.md

 1. Enable [Hyper-V][HyperVEnabling].
 You will need Windows 10 or Windows Server 2016 version 1607 or later on the host.
     - Optionally, if you plan to use Hyper-V by default, add the [environment variable][VagrantEnvDefaultProvider] `VAGRANT_DEFAULT_PROVIDER` with the value of `hyperv` to prevent specifying it every time a machine is [booted][VagrantCliUpProvider].
     - Optionally, add the [environment variable][VagrantCoreHyperVLinkedClone] `VAGRANT_LINKED_CLONE` to save some disk space using [differencing disks][VagrantHyperVDifferencingDisks].
-    - Optionally, add the [environment variables][VagrantCoreSyncedFoldersSMB] `VAGRANT_SMB_USERNAME` and `VAGRANT_SMB_PASSWORD` with your credentials on the host to prevent Vagrant from asking it every time a machine gets [booted][VagrantSyncedFoldersSMB].
+    - Optionally, add the [environment variables][VagrantCoreSyncedFoldersSMB] `VAGRANT_SMB_USERNAME` and `VAGRANT_SMB_PASSWORD` with your credentials on the host to prevent Vagrant from asking it every time a machine is [booted][VagrantSyncedFoldersSMB].
 1. Create a [virtual switch][HyperVVirtualSwitchCreating] to be used with Vagrant with access to the external network.
-    - Optionally, add the [environment variable][VagrantCoreHyperVNetworkingBridge] `VAGRANT_NETWORK_BRIDGE` with the value of the name of the virtual switch you've created to prevent Vagrant from asking for it every time a machine gets [created][VagrantHyperVNetworking].
+    - Optionally, add the [environment variable][VagrantCoreHyperVNetworkingBridge] `VAGRANT_NETWORK_BRIDGE` with the value of the name of the virtual switch you've created to prevent Vagrant from asking for it every time a machine is [created][VagrantHyperVNetworking].

 [HyperVSwitching]: http://www.hanselman.com/blog/SwitchEasilyBetweenVirtualBoxAndHyperVWithABCDEditBootEntryInWindows81.aspx
 [HyperVEnabling]: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v
-[VagrantCoreHyperVLinkedClone]: src/Vagrantfile.core.rb#22
+[VagrantCoreHyperVLinkedClone]: src/Vagrantfile.core.rb#L22
 [VagrantHyperVDifferencingDisks]: https://www.vagrantup.com/docs/hyperv/configuration.html#differencing_disk
 [VagrantCoreSyncedFoldersSMB]: src/Vagrantfile.core.rb#L24
 [VagrantSyncedFoldersSMB]: https://www.vagrantup.com/docs/synced-folders/smb.html#options